 A document is the basic unit of data in MongoDB.
-It’s comprised of field/value pairs which are written in BSON format.
+MongoDB documents are comprised of field/value pairs which are written in BSON format.

 Fields in a MongoDB document can be of any BSON data type.
-The full list of types can be found here.
+See the MongoDB documentation for a full list of types.

 The most important thing to remember is that each MongoDB document requires a unique _id